 "Missing.
 I couldn't find a body, but he has to be gone.
-The only reason you're still alive is because when you were knocked unconscious, the fools assumed you were dead."
+The only reason you're still alive is because when you were knocked unconscious.
+The fools assumed you were dead."
 Illyria had a look on her face that unsettled Spike.
+He wasn't entirely sure that she wasn't loving all of this chaos and destruction.
 "He could be alive and on the run.
 But it's more likely that they ate him or staked him and we've yet to find the bones or dust."

 "Well, have you looked?"
 Spike asked.

 "Listen, pet.
-Wesley, he's…."
-He sighed.
-What words could he say to comfort a demon that wouldn't ever admit she needed comforting in the first place?
+Wesley, he's…" What words could Spike say to comfort a demon that wouldn't ever admit she needed comforting in the first place?
 "I'm sorry," he finished lamely.
 Illyria faced him.

 "What are you doing?"
 Illyria looked alarmed.